 Subject combination advice:

 To progress to many degree courses related to Biology it is essential to study Chemistry at A Level.
-Maths and Physics go well with Biology, as do Psychology, Geography and Statistics.
+Maths and Physics go well with Biology, as do Psychology and Geography.

 Do I need to take Chemistry alongside Biology?

 You don’t have to, but you should be aware that there is a lot of Chemistry in the Biology course, so it does really help.
 You also need to be aware that few universities take students on to a Biology degree without Chemistry.
 (Yes, I know a Biology degree might be the last thing on your mind at this stage, but you wouldn’t be the first student to have changed their mind!).